Icinga/icinga2/doc/9-icinga2-api.md

   ----------|-----------|--------------
-  author    | string    | **Required.** Name of the author, may be empty. comment   | string    | **Required.** Comment text, may be empty. expiry    | timestamp | **Optional.** If set the acknowledgement will vanish after this timestamp. sticky    | boolean   | **Optional.** If `true`, the default, the acknowledgement will remain until the service or host fully recovers. notify    | boolean   | **Optional.** If `true` a notification will be sent out to contacts to indicate this problem has been acknowledged.
+  author    | string    | **Required.** Name of the author, may be empty. comment   | string    | **Required.** Comment text, may be empty. expiry    | timestamp | **Optional.** If set, the acknowledgement will vanish after this timestamp. sticky    | boolean   | **Optional.** If `true`, the default, the acknowledgement will remain until the service or host fully recovers. notify    | boolean   | **Optional.** If `true`, a notification will be sent out to contacts to indicate this problem has been acknowledged.
 The default is false.

 In addition to these parameters a [filter](9-icinga2-api.md#icinga2-api-filters) must be provided.
 The valid types for this action are `Host` and `Service`.